 Southwestern Law School recognizes that a victim of a sexual offense may wish to preserve his or her privacy after a traumatic experience.
 The law school will balance any request for privacy with its dual obligation to provide a safe and non- discriminatory environment for all Law School community members.
 In making a determination about disclosing details of a reported sexual offense, the Law School may consider the seriousness of the conduct, the respective ages and roles of the individuals involved, whether there have been other complaints or reports of harassment or misconduct against the accused party, and the rights of the accused party to receive notice and relevant information before disciplinary action is sought., Further, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act mandates the annual disclosure of statistics of sexual offenses known to have occurred within the law school’s jurisdiction.
 The victim’s name will not be disclosed, however, in any such reporting.

 Sexual misconduct or violence occurring between members of the law school community will be regarded as a basis for Southwestern disciplinary action up to and including expulsion from school or termination of employment.
-Where a report is made alleging that a sexual offense has been perpetrated by a member of the law school community against another member, the law school is committed to providing fair and appropriate adjudication.
-Reports of sexual harassment or assault will be handled according to procedures set forth in the documents regulating student, faculty, and staff behavior (i.e., Student Handbook, Policy to Prevent Discrimination and Harassment, Sexual Misconduct Policy, Faculty Handbook, and the Employee Handbook).
+Where a report alleges that a sexual offense has been perpetrated by a member of the law school community against another member, the law school is committed to providing fair and appropriate adjudication.
+Reports of sexual harassment or assault will be handled according to procedures set forth regulating student, faculty, and staff behavior (i.e., Student Policies, Policy to Prevent Discrimination and Harassment, Sexual Misconduct Policy, Faculty Manual, and the Employee Manual).
 Disciplinary procedures shall provide that: 1) the reporting party and the accused are entitled to the same opportunities to have others present during disciplinary procedures, and 2) both the reporting party and the accused shall be informed of the outcome of any campus disciplinary proceeding alleging a sexual offense.

 Support and Counseling